Rsync25/tribe-hash/README.md

 ## What is?

-This is a simple Prooof of Concept allow communicate signatures and message hash doing happen multisig on Tribe product.
+This is a simple Proof of Concept allow communicate signatures and message hash doing happen multisig on Tribe product.

 ## Status